apoorvm09/Book_Price_Prediction/README.md

 •	Data has been cleaned by performing EDA which includes Null Value Treatment, Feature Engineering, Feature Selection, and Model Selection.

+Dataset- It is obtained from the hackathon organised by MachineHack